meskal1/cards/README.md

 ## Description

 Research shows that cards self-examination is more effective than rereading notes.
 Find ready-made cards created by your peers and teachers, or create your own instantly.
-You can create your own decks of card packs on different topics, as well upload pictures as a question.
-The application has decks of packs of other participants, according to which you can also learn.
+You can create your own packs on different topics, as well upload pictures as a question.
+The application has packs with cards of other participants, according to which you can also learn.
 The app is also available on mobile.

 ##